sr-murthy/oedtools/README.md

                             enclosed in quotation marks
       -a, --headers-only    Only return the column headers

-Here are four queries that illustrate the possibilities of the `oed columns info`.
+Here are four queries that illustrate the possibilities of `oed columns info`.

 1. Display full column information for the `BuildingTIV` and `BITIV` columns only (header names are case insensitive in the query).